OVER NIGHT DOG BOARDING/DAY CARE

 - Get a good night’s sleep.
 A tired puppy is a well-behaved puppy who is more responsive to learning good manners.

 THE MEET AND GREET

 We require a “Meet and Greet” before your first scheduled drop-off day to learn about your dog’s social skills with help from our resident canine Maize, and to give you a tour of the home where your dog will stay.
-We can also provide animal transport from your house to our mountain adventures in a new 2011 Tacoma we’ve specially tricked out for canine comfort and is a Colorado state approved and licensed animal transport vehicle.
+We can also provide animal transport from your house to our mountain adventures in a new 2019 Dodge 2500 Ram we’ve specially tricked out for canine comfort and is a Colorado state approved and licensed animal transport vehicle.

 CARE FOR SPECIAL NEEDS AND GERIATRICS

-At Mountain Pals, animals generally don’t spend time in kennels, they are treated like members of the family, just like they are in your home.
-If any dog needs time alone, we have a couple of large crates handy, but those are usually only for house training puppies.
+At Mountain Pals, animals generally don’t spend time in kennels, they are treated like members of the family, just like they are in your own home.
+If any dog needs time alone, we have a couple of large crates handy, but those are usually only for those that “need” them.

 PICK UP AND DELIVERY

 We understand that coming over from Summit County to Alma is sometimes hard depending on your travel direction.
-For a small $15.00 fee each way, we offer pick-up before you leave or drop-off once you are home. (we prefer to know that you have at least landed safely before dropping any dog at home incase that you may be delayed) Our 2011 Tacoma is 4×4 enabled so Mountain Pals can travel when needed in rain, sleet, or snow.
+For a small $20.00 fee each way, we offer pick-up before you leave or drop-off once you are home. (we prefer to know that you have at least landed safely before dropping any dog at home incase that you may be delayed) Our 2019 Dodge 2500 is 4×4 enabled so Mountain Pals can travel when needed in rain, sleet, or snow.

 Does your dog have any sensitivities?
 We will dedicate some one-on-one time to you and your pup, teaching you how to help him behave in the way he potentially can.
 Your whole family, canine included, will enjoy a more fulfilling life by knowing one another’s boundaries.